pensthiel/head-md-future-of-drawing/process/readme.md

 ### Paper size

-Should probably be a small drawing area, as small drawings are quicker, less focused on details and its easier to loosen up.. small is trasportable small you can leave on a desk and use anytime
+Should probably be a small drawing area, as small drawings are quicker, less focused on details and its easier to loosen up.. small is transportable small you can leave on a desk and use anytime.

 ### Goal ?